-The Sacrament of Reconciliation is available in the Reconciliation Room near the front door of the church, Fridays from 2 to 2:45pm, and Saturdays from 3 to 3:45pm.
-To make an appointment to celebrate the sacrament at another time, please contact Fr Michael or Fr Kelly through the parish office.
+The Sacrament of Reconciliation is available in the Reconciliation Room near the front door of the church, Fridays from 2 to 2:45pm, and Saturdays (every 2nd & 4th Saturday) from 3 to 3:45pm.
+To make an appointment to celebrate the sacrament at another time, please contact one of the Fathers through the parish office.

 For those who have not been to the Sacrament of Reconciliation in some time, this is what to expect.

 - On entering the confessional, you may choose either to kneel behind the screen or sit on the chair before the priest.